Artefact2/libxm/README.md

 * Samples can be loaded and altered at run-time, making it possible to use libxm with softsynths or other real-time signal processors.

 * Should be fairly portable (only dependency is `libm`).
+Big-endian compatible (tested on s390x).
 The example programs mostly target Linux.

 Written in C23 and released under the WTFPL license, version 2.